 4. Promote Them on Social Media

 The restaurant business runs on thin margins.
 Especially independent ones.
 That means that there’s often little, if anything, left in the budget for advertising.

 So a lot of local restaurants rely on word of mouth for promotion.
 Reviews, posts, and especially pictures of an especially attractive meal, are all great ways to get the word out about your favorite unsung spot.

 It’s not just restaurants themselves that are struggling.
 Servers, hosts, bartenders, and the like make most of their earnings from tips.
 And when the business is lean, so is their income.

 So whether you’re dining in or taking away, it’s always important to consider the staff preparing your food and making sure that the process is safe and sanitary.

 Eat, Drink, and Be Merry at Local Restaurants

-Your favorite local restaurants aren’t just a place for you to enjoy a meal and a drink.
+Your favourite local restaurants aren’t just a place for you to enjoy a meal and a drink.
 They’re a part of your community.
-Their employees are your friends and neighbors.
+Their employees are your friends and neighbours.

 And as a part of a community, it falls to all of us to help each other out in our times of need.
 So dine and drink with the knowledge that you’re not just treating yourself, but those around you as well.